Breville Barista Express Pressure Gauge not Moving: Fixed!

 Pressure is essential for making a good espresso.
 It helps get the best flavors from your coffee grounds, which adds to the delicious crema and taste.
 If the pressure gauge doesn’t move, it means there might be a problem with this important process.
 Let’s look at the potential causes and how to deal with them.

-Troubleshooting: Why is the Pressure Gauge Not Moving?
+Troubleshooting: Why Is the Pressure Gauge Not Moving?

 Why Breville Barista Express Pressure Gauge not Moving